 Gaslight Square wasn’t the same thing to everyone.
 It wasn’t just an entertainment district.
 Contemporary newspaper accounts called it a homeland to individualists and non-conformists.

 Restaurants and antique shops gave the area its start.
 But the nightclubs gave it its claim to fame.
 What people talk about today is the diversity of live music it had.
 There were numerous jazz and blues clubs.
 But there were also venues for show tunes, folk music, and even some of that relatively new thing called rock ‘n’ roll.
 Duane and Gregg Allman played here before they were famous.
-Ike and Tina Turner did too, though they are more closely associated with the Club Imperial, further north.
+Ike and Tina Turner did too, though they are more closely associated with the Club Imperial, further north, and The Manhattan Club in East St Louis.

 The Crystal Palace, a cabaret and theater that moved to 4240 Gaslight Square in 1957, hosted various stars before they were stars.
 In 1961, the Smothers Brothers opened for Barbra Streisand.
 Jay and Fran Landesman, its owners, had a knack for spotting talent.
 Other performers who graced the Crystal Palace stage included Allen Ginsberg, Woody Allen, Lenny Bruce, George Carlin, Jackie Mason, Jerry Stiller, and Miles Davis.